craftcms/docs/docs/5.x/reference/field-types/matrix.md

 }
 ```

+The sections beginning with highlighted lines are covered below.

 #### Entry Order

 `sortOrder` should be submitted as an array of all the entry IDs you wish to persist (as well as any new entry identifiers), in the order they should be saved.